approvals/ApprovalTests.cpp/doc/SupportingNewTestFramework.md

 ApprovalTests.cpp can be made to work with any test framework that supplies the following:

 * The current test's name
-* The current test's source file (with correct case of filename)
+* The current test's full source file path (with correct case of filename)
-* Ability to report unexpected exceptions as test failures
+* Ability to report unexpected exceptions as test failures, including reporting the text in `exception.what()` , and ideally also the exception type.

 ## Steps to add support